LSU Vets: How to keep your pets safe during Hurricane Delta

 If your pet requires emergency medical care after-hours, you can bring your pet to the LSU Veterinary Teaching Hospital on Skip Bertman Drive; the hospital is open 24 hours a day, seven days a week, 365 days a year for emergency cases.
 For pets and small exotics, call 225-578-9600, and for horses and farm animals call 225-578-9500.
 The LSU Veterinary Teaching Hospital typically stays open during hurricanes, but please call first to be sure that the hospital is accessible and we are able to accept patients following a disaster.

 The LSU School of Veterinary Medicine is one of only 32 veterinary schools in the U.S. and the only one in Louisiana.
-For more information, visit: https://www.lsu.edu/vetmed/

 More News